Albums from Google Photos

 Create Local Stories for Shared Albums

 Without a Folktells Share Plan, you will need to create stories for albums shared from online sources in the same way stories are created for local device albums.
 Stories need to be created on the device of the person viewing them.
-Check the icon displayed in the top left corner of the album cover image in the Story Selector to identify the source of the album.
+Check the icon displayed in the top left corner of the album cover image in the Sharing Hub to identify the source of the album.
 Shared albums will display either the Google Photos icon, or an iCloud icon, depending on the source.
 If there are no icons displayed, it is possible that Folktells is not in Storyteller mode.
 You can switch to storyteller mode in the settings.